>>>>gt;>>t;>>>>>>>>Four years seems like a long time when you're eleven years old, but in the blink of an eye it was gone. This is all that's left.

 ~

-Paul, Clive and Stan started up a football team I and jumped at the chance to join them.
+When Paul, Clive and Stan started up a football team I jumped at the chance to join them.
 I wasn’t overjoyed with the name they’d chosen for the team – AC Medway – but that counted for little against the excitement I felt when I heard they’d got everything worked out.

 ‘Where will we play?’